 Yet we get used to the status quo.
 Or at least try.
 I have depression as well and so the status quo is very much a problem for me at this time.

 That is where I find myself.
-Struggling with mood and pain flare ups that are seriously nasty and can’t be explained on anything other than the fact I am immensely stressed out.
-About something I have no control over.
-It has to do with my insurance company and long term disability and a creditor insurance claim… both of which I have heard nothing from and it is now the end of the year.
+Struggling with mood and pain flare-ups that are seriously nasty and can’t be explained by anything other than the fact I am immensely stressed out.
+About something, I have no control over.
+It has to do with my insurance company and long-term disability and a creditor insurance claim… both of which I have heard nothing from and it is now the end of the year.
 I expected to hear from both two weeks ago.
 But again no power to do anything about it.
 So the stress eats at me.
 Messing with pain levels.
 Messing with my already very unpredictable mood.

 I am not sure what we are supposed to do with these situations and this high stress.
 Not think about it?
 This does not work when you have some very real concerns you have to think about.
 Not get depressed?
 Easily said not so easily done.
 Not worry?
 That boat has sailed, my friends.
 I have been trying to just take one day at a time and just do it that way.
 But Christmas is stressful enough I think without all this added on top.
 I have been oversleeping because I don’t need to think when sleeping and I am very aware that is a sign of depression.
 But not thinking is better than thinking.
 The stress reminds me of working… because the stress of any sort brings with it more pain.
 Like working does.